probonopd/custom-tasmota/README.md

 # Custom Tasmota

-Builds https://github.com/arendst/Tasmota but with different compile-time configurations
+Builds https://github.com/arendst/Tasmota but with different compile-time configurations and hosts the builds on GitHub Releases so that OTA can be performed from there.

-TODO

-- [ ] Get OTA to work from custom URL (GitHub Releases)